 A faint square of stone gleamed in the flickering purple flame of Harry’s hovering runes.
 Shadows fluttered along the bookshelves, pooling in the corners of the study.

-He watched the symbol of the hallows burn in the air before the empty wall above the door, then swiped his hand through them, scattering purple flame and showering the floor in indigo sparks.
+He watched the symbol of the hallows burn in the air before the empty wall above the door, then swiped his hand through them, scattering purple flame and showering the floor in violet sparks.
 ‘What do I do, Salazar?’
 His voice shrank to a whisper.
 ‘What if — what if she changes her mind and leaves?
 What if it’s just me again?’

 Silence closed over him like thick, cold fog.